 A lunge line or long lead rope will work for lunging.
-Nylon or rope lines can cause burns if the horse becomes strong.
+Nylon or rope lines can cause burns if the horse gets scared and pulls.
 A cotton line is much nicer on your skin and weighs less than rope as well.
 Weight is important as it will determine how much pressure is on your horse’s head ‘by default’.
 You can also get leather lunge lines.
 Ultimately what material you choose and exactly what length are down to personal preference but make sure it is lightweight enough and long enough for you to use safely.

 It is traditional to use a lunge whip for lunging.
 However, the role of a whip in lunging should be as an extension of your arm to make your signals clearer and ideally should not have to make contact with the horse.
 A lunge whip can be harder to ‘control’ as it has string at the end of it.
 They can also be quite heavy.

 A schooling whip is just as good for giving clear signals and doesn’t have the disadvantages of a lunge whip.
 You can also use the end of your lunge line or even just your body language but a whip is best to begin with or if you don’t know the horse well.
 This is to avoid miscommunication and keep you safe.